-The two architects were the third pair to win the Pritzker Prize, in 2010.
+The two architects were the second to win the Pritzker Prize as a duo, in 2010.
 Capturing what SANAA's architecture represents, the Pritzker jury stated that "they explore like few others the phenomenal properties of space, lightness, transparency and materiality to create a subtle synthesis."
 Sejima has also commented on the firm’s consistent use of the color white as a method to avoid a hierarchy in their architecture, bringing light everywhere instead of being intensified in certain spaces.
-Their democratic diffusion and circulation of light also reflects on their aim to create feelings on continuity and community in public spaces, evident in one of their most recent buildings, Grace Farms, which won the Mies Crown Hall Americas Prize for 2014/2015.
+Their democratic diffusion and circulation of light also reflects on their aim to create feelings of continuity and community in public spaces, evident in Grace Farms, which won the Mies Crown Hall Americas Prize for 2014/2015.

 This layered translucence and unclear boundaries between spaces can be seen in many of their famous works, including the Louvre-Lens Museum, completed in 2012; the New Museum of Contemporary Art in New York, completed in 2007; and the 21st Century Museum of Contemporary Art in Kanazawa, Japan.
 These public areas also demonstrate SANAA’s ability to construct spaces that people can enjoy together, while still taking part in individual programs.

-Check out more of SANAA’s completed works in the thumbnails below, as well as more coverage on the firm after those:
+Check out more completed works by SANAA as well as the individual firms of Sejima and Nishizawa in the thumbnails below, as well as more coverage on the firm after those: